Friendship: The not-so-secret key to happiness and health

 For a great many centuries, humans have held friendship up as one of the greatest and most essential joys in life.
 But the benefits of friendships don’t stop there!

 As it turns out, the warm and fuzzy feeling you get when you spend an afternoon with your besties is merely the tip of the proverbial benefit iceberg.
 Studies have linked friendship to amazing improvements in stress reduction and longevity

 , as well as increased levels of activity and self-care

 And let’s not forget, friends make just about everything more fun.
 In fact, Mary Quigley and Loretta E. Kaufman

 recently spoke to 1,515 adults over the age of 50 about the importance of their friendships.
 The main takeaway?
 Friendship is the single most important factor in determining a person’s happiness.

 And we couldn’t agree more.
 That’s why we build Holiday Retirement communities to foster friendship and connection.
-From fitness enthusiasts
+From fitness enthusiasts to habitual volunteers

 to gardening fanatics to sports lovers and bookworms, there’s something — and someone — for everyone.